How long can the contract be for?

 (iii) Customarily, the annual rent is increased every year by the inflation index calculated by Government Office (ISTAT);

-(iv) There are often controversies at the end of the contract for the return of the deposit because landlords try to retain all or part of the deposit alleging damages.
+(iv) At the end of the contract, disputes often arise over deposit return because landlords try to retain all or part of the deposit alleging damages.
 Accordingly, it would be preferable to offer a bank or insurance guarantee instead of paying a cash deposit.

 Termination

-The tenant is entitled by law to terminate the contract at any time with a 6-month advance notice but only when serious grounds exist (to be proven by the tenant, such as the sudden repatriation of the individual for work reasons or grounded personal reasons).
+Tenants can terminate the contract anytime with a 6-month advance notice, but only when serious grounds exist, such as work-related repatriation or grounded personal reasons.

-Landlords, however, often oppose this request and therefore it is always advisable to include in the contract a specific clause that empowers the tenant to an earlier termination also in the absence of serious reasons.
+Landlords often oppose this request, so it is always advisable to include a clause allowing the tenant an early termination also without serious reasons.

 On the expiry of the contract, the property must be returned to the owner in the same conditions, without prejudice to normal wear and tear.
 It is advisable to take photographs of the interior of the property before taking up occupation and exchange them with the landlord, to avoid any controversies at the end of the rent.